tmbluth/Learning-Text-Analytics/Email_Clustering.md

 DTM.m <- as.matrix(DTM)
 ```

 The DTM has been reduced and only 126 terms remain of our 5174 documents.
-Also the DTM is weighted by TF-IDF to reduce noise of common words in the document.
-LSA can also be used to reduce dimensionality into much fewer "topics" but reduces the granularity of having lots of variation in documents.
+Also the DTM is weighted by Term Frequency - Inverse Document Frequency (TF-IDF) to reduce noise of common words in the document.
+A Latent Semantic Analysis (LSA) can also be used to reduce dimensionality into much fewer "topics" but reduces the granularity of having lots of variation in documents.
 This really shines when working with huge amounts of data.
 I will look at both the LSA and the TF-IDF-only routes.
 With these come the need to calculate sample distances.

 There are a few options to calculate document vector distance between the documents in the DTM, two being cosine similarity and Euclidean distance.
 I have chosen to use the scaled Euclidean distances between objects since it gives more info (in my opinion) than the angle between documents.
 It is scaled because some documents are longer than others, meaning their term frequencies will naturally be bigger than other documents term frequencies even though the might have similar proportions of word distribution.
 Once scaled the distance between document vectors determines similarity.
 This can be especially helpful in clustering.